 Line watching has been a great way of detecting strikes in many types of fishing.
 It can be tricky at times, and especially when ice fishing with different light conditions.

 Straight-line fishing has a couple of detection times.
 The early one is when the line is seen to do something different, such as stop as it is going down, moving to the side, or a slight twitch downward and/or upward.

 The second is when the rod tip is jerked.
 It is best to see that early strike, as it is the most productive since there are many times that it is the only strike detected.

 Fishing in the open usually is the best to see the line, but when in a shelter, or in situations when line color blends with a snowy background, early strike detection can be a problem.
 It is these times when certain things must be tried to change the background or lighting conditions.
-Another possibility is line color changes.
-There are several available – clear, yellow/gold, blue, solar green and fluorescent, to name a few.
-At times I will have rods rigged with different colors of lines, normally clear, blue and green, but if there is anyway to manage it, I will stick with the clear.
+Another possibility is the line color changes.
+There are several available – clear, yellow/gold, blue, solar green, and fluorescent, to name a few.
+At times I will have rods rigged with different colors of lines, normally clear, blue, and green, but if there is any way to manage it, I will stick with the clear.

 Change how they are opened until the right lighting is found.
 If this doesn’t work, close the windows, and try something like Frabill’s Shelter Lights, and angle them in different directions.

 Next is changing “the background”.
 In other words, change what is behind the line.
 Snow and ice can be a helper.
 Try building up the sides around the hole, and see how the line contrasts against it.
 There are times when dirtier snow, especially if stained by murky water from the drilled hole, will help as a background.